Tencent/TenDBCluster-TSpider/Documentation/com-problem/problem-analysis-en.md

 ### 2.3 Analyse the SlOW QUERY
 There is some steps to solve the TenDB Cluster SLOW QUERY:

-1. Set global general_log = on and set global spider_general_log = on, and use pt-query-digest to analyse the SQL
+1. Set global general_log = on and set global spider_general_log = on, and use pt-query-digest to analyse the SQL.
-2. Set global spider_bgs_mode=1, which TSpider Node will make read operation executed in parallel on all the TenDB Nodes
+2. Set global spider_bgs_mode=1, which TSpider Node will make read operation executed in parallel on all the TenDB Nodes.
-3. When update/delete/insert SQL involve seraval TenDB Nodes, you can set global spider_bgs_mode=1 and set global spider_bgs_dml = 1, which TSpider Node will make  update/delete/insert SQL executed in parallel on all the involved TenDB Nodes
+3. When update/delete/insert SQL involve seraval TenDB Nodes, you can `set global spider_bgs_mode=1` and `set global spider_bgs_dml = 1`, which TSpider Node will make  update/delete/insert SQL executed in parallel on all the involved TenDB Nodes
-4. Check the network latancy between TSpider Node and TenDB Node, you can ping from TSpider Node and TenDB Node to check the ttl time between the two Nodes
+4. Check the network latancy between TSpider Node and TenDB Node, you can ping from TSpider Node and TenDB Node to check the ttl time between the two Nodes.

 ### 2.4 OOM Problem